ryan-griego/picar/README.md

 ## Getting Started

-To get started with PiCar-X, follow these steps:

 1. **Assemble the Hardware:** Follow the assembly instructions provided with the PiCar-X kit to assemble the hardware components.
 2. **Install Dependencies:** Ensure you have Python installed on your Raspberry Pi.
 Install any required Python libraries or packages for PiCar-X functionality.